Photo by wavebreakmedia / Shutterstock.com

 chuckstock / Shutterstock.com

-If you are divorced, but your marriage lasted 10 years or longer, you can receive benefits on your ex-spouse’s record even if he or she has remarried if you meet these requirements, says the Social Security Administration:
+If you are divorced but your marriage lasted 10 years or longer, you may be able to receive part of your ex-spouse’s Social Security benefits, even if he or she has remarried, according to the Social Security Administration.
+You must meet all of these requirements:

 - You are unmarried.